smartbiz/hello-retail/README.md

 1. Create an encryption key for use with KMS (`IAM` > `Encryption keys`, select your target region, `Create Key`)

-2. Create a Twilio account, open your "Account Settings" and create a secondary auth token for use by the hello-retail system
+2. Create a Twilio account, open your "Account Settings" and create a secondary auth token for use by the serverless-retail system

 3. Encrypt your Twilio account's SID and also the Secondary Auth Token with the encryption key created in step 1 and place them into your private.yml: